markel12345/GO-FOE-glavaty/README.md

  - System notification, like windows toast etc.

  - WEB server with clean design; CLI is probably not for every1 :D

+ - When attacking your neighbor, remember his defence army and boost, and show it next time you attack him.

+ - When attacking on continent map, guild expedition or neighbor (with remembered last army) show what army should be best to defeat it.